MatheusCerqueiraDev/MatheusCerqueiraDev/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> <br/>Welcome to my profile!
 Currently I'm working as a software engineer.
 I'm improving my React and Typescript.
 They are my main stacks! ⚛️
 <br/>
-I work at Mobtex a software solutions company making the front end and back end.
+I work at Smart Envios a freight solutions company developing front end.

 <br/>
 I'm passionate about technologies and understand how they works.
 Two of my hobbies are study and programming. 😅